lingtalfi/ParametrizedSqlQuery/doc/api/Ling/ParametrizedSqlQuery/ParametrizedSqlQueryUtil/error.md

-ParametrizedSqlQueryUtil::error — Sets an error.
+ParametrizedSqlQueryUtil::error — Throws an exception.